Billy Bush under fire over vulgar Trump tape

 The video was not broadcast by NBC at the time it was taped.
 But it was archived at "Access Hollywood."

-Fahrenthold has been reporting for months on Trump's charitable donations and the Trump Foundation.

-Contacted by CNNMoney on Friday, he declined to comment about how he obtained the tape.

-According to an NBC source, "Access Hollywood" was working on its own story about the same tape, but as of Friday the story "wasn't quite finalized."
+According to NBC sources, "Access Hollywood" was working on its own story this week about the tape, but as of Friday the story "wasn't quite finalized."

-NBC News was also preparing to cover the tape, following the lead of the entertainment newsmagazine.

-After the Washington Post called NBC for comment around noon on Friday, NBC News staff hurried to finish their own story about it.
-NBC published an account just a few minutes after The Post published.
+Somehow -- it is unclear how -- David Fahrenthold of The Washington Post came into possession of a copy, and published it on Friday afternoon.

 A spokeswoman for "Access" had no immediate comment about why the tape did not surface sooner.